 • Custom Domain Name: Enter a domain name.
 The domain name must be 1 to 80 characters in length and can contain only lowercase letters, digits, periods (.), and hyphens (-).
 The domain name must contain at least one period (.), but cannot start or end with a period (.).

 • If you set the Health Check Protocol parameter to gRPC, the valid values are 0 to 99.
 Value ranges are supported.
-You can enter up to 20 value ranges and must separate each range with a comma (,).
+You can enter up to 20 value ranges and must separate value ranges with commas (,).

-Save Configuration as Template You can select this check box to save the health check configuration as a template.
+You can select the check box to save the health check template.
 If you select this option, you must enter a name for the template.

 Add backend servers